floragunncom/search-guard-helm/README.md

 ## Status

-This is repo is considered beta status.
+This is repo is considered beta status and supports Search Guard for Elasticsearch 6 and 7.

 For Elasticsearch/Search Guard 5 please refer to: https://github.com/floragunncom/search-guard-helm/tree/5.x